calaldees/teachingWorkshops/teacherTraining/_pgcap.md

         5. Relevant professional practices, subject and pedagogic research and/or scholarship within the above activities
         6. Successful engagement, where appropriate, in professional development activity related to teaching, learning and assessment responsibilities
     * D2 - Fellow
+        1. Successful engagement across all five Areas of Activity
+        2. Appropriate knowledge and understanding across all aspects of Core Knowledge
+        3. A commitment to all the Professional Values
+        4. Successful engagement in appropriate teaching practices related to the Areas of Activity
+        5. Successful incorporation of subject and pedagogic research and/or scholarship within the above activities, as part of an integrated approach to academic practice
+        6. Successful engagement in continuing professional development in relation to teaching, learning, assessment and, where appropriate, related professional practices
     * D3 - Senior Fellow
     * D4 - Principle Fellow